IBM/itaa-markdown/README.md

 <hr>

 ## Refreshing Your Pages using Command Line Execution
+*---We are in the process of refining this process.
+Ignore content in this section for now---.*

 If you customize the theme and/or *.MD files, instead of using the Export utility in IBM IT Architect Assistant, you can refresh your GitHub Pages with command line executions.
 Note that `python 3.x` has to be installed on your machine in order to use this approach.

 In a terminal window: